3 Tips to Help you Enjoy English

 I don’t recommend using Naver to search for English materials.
 Naver is great for lots of things, but it is not great for finding the best English resources.
 The available resources I’ve found there are limited and often inaccurate.

 I’ve done yoga on and off for almost 18 years.
-However, it wasn’t until last year that I was able to make yoga a daily practice.
+However, it wasn’t until a few years ago that I was able to make yoga a daily practice.

 What made the difference?
 I finally found an online yoga teacher that I loved and who kept me interested in yoga.
 If you want to practice English daily, you need to find input that you love.